-The Iguazu Falls, located along the border of Argentina and Brazil is one of the world’s largest and most spectacular waterfalls.
+The Iguazu Falls, located along the border of Argentina and Brazil, are among the world’s most immense and spectacular waterfalls.

 Iguazu falls